Late Antiquity & the Early Middle Ages

 Please be aware that such class materials that may have already been given to such third parties may contain errors, which could affect your performance or grade.
 If a third party should contact you regarding such an offer, I would appreciate your bringing this to my attention.
 We all play a part in creating a course climate of integrity.

-Miscellaneous: Please turn off and put away all cell phones and any other non-course related items and finish any food you might be eating or drinking before coming into class.
+Miscellaneous: Please turn off and put away all cell phones and any other non-course related items and finish any food you might be eating before coming into class.
+Drinks are acceptable.
 Please remain seated during class - if you need to use the lavatory, do so before or after class.

 Daily Topics and Reading Assignments